| top |

 The triolian sounds a bit like a banjo,

 and it is quite loud.
-It is used both for bottle neck and
+It is used both for bottle neck playing

 For lots of information about these instruments